-Lawsuit Expenses and Potential Loss
+Lawsuit Expenses and Potential Loss since 30 June 2012

-Mr Ailakis, an officer of the company is defending a legal claim (Claim) lodged against him in 21 February 2011 in the District Court of Western Australia (3982 of 2010 Olivero v Ailakis & Anor).
+Mr Ailakis, an officer of the Company defended a legal claim lodged against him on 21 February 2011 in the District Court of Western Australia (3982 of 2010 Olivero v Ailakis & Anor) (Claim).
+In December 2012 the District Court awarded damages to the Plaintiff of \$750,000 (Judgement Sum).
+Redstone understands that Mr Ailakis has appealed the District Court decision to the Supreme Court of Western Australia.

-The Entity has in place Deeds of Indemnity, Insurance and Access with its officers, whereby inter alia the Company has agreed to indemnify and keep indemnified an officer against:
+The Company has in place Deeds of Indemnity, Insurance and Access with its officers, whereby, amongst other things, the Company has agreed to indemnify and keep indemnified an officer in accordance with the terms of those Deeds.